schooltool-project/schooltool-book/source/journal.rst

 Using the Attendance Journal
 ============================

-The Journal provides a method of tracking classroom attendance as well as other data attached to specific class meetings, such as class particpation grades.
+The Journal provides a method of tracking classroom attendance as well as other data attached to specific class meetings, such as class participation grades.
 The current emphasis is on creating a fast and convenient method for teachers to enter this data during class.
 More advanced attendance functionality, such as excuse workflows, will follow in subsequent releases.

 Finding the Journal
 -------------------